icookycom/IDM-Midpoint-POC-Employments-and-Positions/README.md

 # IDM-Midpoint-POC-Employments-and-Positions
 IDM Midpoint POC Employments and Positions<br>

-POC of a relationship between the User A and the User A employments as user and the User A positions as user.<br>
+POC of a relationship between the User A and the User A employments as users and the User A positions as users.<br>
-Employments and Positions are created by resource, like Roles for Linked Object function, and like Users fro Request Access<br>
+Employments and Positions are created by resource, like Roles for Linked Object function, and like Users for Request Access<br>
 <img src="https://github.com/icookycom/IDM-Midpoint-POC-Employments-and-Positions/blob/main/manuals/POC%20Midpoint%20IDM%20Employee%20Employment%20Position%20001.jpg" border="0"></img><br>

 <b>Storytelling</b><br>